Cloudef/glhck/README.md

 ## Running test(s)

-    ./target/test/display                 # - for example
+    cd target                             # - cd to your target directory ./test/display                        # - for example

 ## Installing